younsj97/OpenCockpit/README.md

 # OpenCockpit
 ![pic0](./etc/PC-21_cockpit.jpg)

 OpenCockpit is an open-source FPV cockpit display that uses a Raspberry Pi.
-It consists of working displays such as a HUD, map, and MFD, and it receives data from the flight controller(FC) to show live flight data in real time.
+It consists of working displays such as a HUD,MAP,MFD,INFO and it receives data from the flight controller(FC) to show live flight data in real time.

 ---